telerik/xaml-docs/controls/radvirtualkeyboard/keys-layout.md

 	* __SecondaryDisplayText__&mdash;The alternative text displayed in the key button when the NumLock key is toggled.
 	* __SecondaryVirtualKey__&mdash;The alternative key code on the keyboard that is activated when the NumLock button is toggled.
 	* __KeyType__&mdash;Defines the type of the defined key.
 This determines the visuals appearance and the behavior of the key in the UI.
 The KeyType can be `Normal`, `Special`, `Modifier`, `Lock` and `Numpad`.
 	* __Width__&mdash;The width of the key in relative units.
 A value of `1` means 1 time the width a key.
 The width of a key is calculated at runtime based on the available space and the keys count.
-A value of 0.5 means a half button size.
+A value of `0.5` means a half button size.
 	* __Height__&mdash;The height of the key in relative units.
 	* __ShowSecondaryText__&mdash;Determines if the secondary text (based on the VirtualKey value) should be displayed.
 An example for secondary text is the *!* character on the key for number *1*, or the *@* character in the key *2*.

+>important The parsing of `double` values in the XML is performed with [CultureInfo.InvariantCulture](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.invariantculture) meaning that a dot (`.`) needs to be used as the decimal separator.

 #### Loading Key Layout XML Files